SadeghHayeri/GreenTunnel/README.md

 ###### HTTP
 There are gaps in providers in DPI.
 They happen from what the DPI rules write for ordinary user programs, omitting all possible cases that are permissible by standards.
 This is done for simplicity and speed.
-Some DPIs cannot recognize the http request if it is divided into TCP segments.
+Some DPIs cannot recognize the HTTP request if it is divided into TCP segments.
 For example, a request of the form

 ```
 GET / HTTP/1.0`